canonical/tdx/README.md

 ### 6.3 Secure Boot TD

+We provide a libvirt template (`trust_domain-sb.xml.template`) that shows how a TD can be booted with secure boot.
-To run a TD with secure boot enabled, use the `tdvirsh` tool with dedicated libvirt configuration:
+As a result, you can easily boot a TD with secure boot enabled using the following commands:

 ```bash
 cd tdx/guest-tools